 UDL promotes flexibility in the learning environment.
 That’s why in a UDL classroom, there are flexible work spaces for students.
 This includes spaces for quiet individual work, small and large group work, and group instruction.
 If students need to tune out noise, they can choose to wear earbuds or headphones during independent work.

-With UDL, students get feedback—often every day—on how they’re doing.
+With UDL, students get feedback — often every day — on how they’re doing.
 At the end of a lesson, teachers may talk with individual students about lesson goals.
 Students are encouraged to reflect on the choices they made in class and whether they met the goals.
 If they didn’t meet the goals, they’re encouraged to think about what might have helped them do so.

-5. Digital and Audio Text
+5. Digital and audio text

 UDL recognizes that if students can’t access information, they can’t learn it.
 So in a UDL classroom, materials are accessible for all types of learners.
 Students have many options for reading, including print, digital,

-text-to-speech and audiobooks.
+.
 For digital text, there are also options for text enlargement, along with choices for screen color and contrast.
 Videos have captions, and there are transcripts for audio.